xAlpha8/realtime-js/README.md

 # INSTALLING

-Install realtime in your project:
+Install realtime-react in your project:

 ```
 npm i @adaptai/realtime-react